Azure/azure-quickstart-templates/multichain-on-ubuntu/README.md

 * `vmSize`: The type of VM that you want to use for the node.
 The default size is D1 (1 core 3.5GB RAM) but you can change that if you expect to run workloads that require more RAM or CPU resources.
 * `location`: The region where the VM should be deployed to

-Once the deployment of the MultiChain node has completed, you will receive the ``nodeAddress`` that can be used to connect other nodes to the new blockchain.
+Once the deployment of the MultiChain node has completed, you will receive the ``nodeaddress`` that can be used to connect other nodes to the new blockchain.
 The blockchain's name is ``chain1`` and the network port is set to ``8333`` and the JSON-RPC port set to ``8332``.
 The deployed node has the role of Administrator.

 ## Connect to the blockchain from another computer

-Install Multichain on a second computer and run the command `multichaind <nodeAddress>`.
+Install Multichain on a second computer and run the command `multichaind <nodeaddress>`.

-The ``nodeAddress`` argument was obtained after deployment and should look something like `chain1@magicunicorns.westus.cloudapp.azure.com:8333`.
+The ``nodeaddress`` argument was obtained after deployment and should look something like `chain1@magicunicorns.westus.cloudapp.azure.com:8333`.

 More information about how to connect to a blockchain and grant permissions can be found in the [Getting Started](http://www.multichain.com/getting-started/) tutorial.